-Lucknow, April 15 (IANS) For the first time in perhaps four decades, criminals are taking a backseat in the Lok Sabha elections in Uttar Pradesh and it is the Yogi Adityanath government that deserves credit for this.
+For the first time in, perhaps, four decades, criminals are taking a back seat in the Assembly elections in Uttar Pradesh and it is the Yogi Adityanath government that deserves credit for this.

-The crackdown on criminals by the Yogi government has forced a majority of the mafia dons to keep a low profile in the elections, especially after the daylight murder of mafia don Munna Bajrangi inside Baghpat jail in July last year.
+The crackdown on criminals by the Yogi government has forced majority of the mafia dons to keep a low profile in these elections.

 While political parties are not exactly shying away from fielding candidates with criminal antecedents but they are certainly maintaining a distance from established mafia candidates.

 The Samajwadi Party (SP), earlier known for favouring such candidates who, interestingly, rate high on the winnability factor, has shied away this time from patronising them.